City-of-Helsinki/linkedevents-ui/README.md

 In addition to serving the files built in previous step, you will need to run the built-in authentication server (or proxy really).
-Although linkedevents-ui runs completely in client, it currently uses authentication code based OAuth2 flow.
+Although linkedevents-ui runs completely in client, it currently uses authentication code based OAuth2 Authorization Code flow.
 This is a historical accident, that will be remedied one day.

 We recommend running the authentication server with some sort of process manager, possibly one specialized in running Node applications.
 Your system